 Line 3 can prevent the accidental use of save mode.
-When this setting is "locked", holding right on the group heads will not enter save mode, instead the shot timers will blink a red error light at the operator.
+When this setting is "locked", holding right on the group heads will not enter save mode.

+The shot timers will blink a red error light at the operator if the mode trying to be accessed is in lockout.